-Month Type of observation What the supervisor should know September Informal observation of candidate Secondary purpose is to meet the mentor and interacting with students building principal.
-October 1 st formal observation of the Appropriate routines to observe include read- candidate conducting a classroom aloud, transition, morning meeting, etc. Candidate routine should send a short description ahead of time.
-December 2 nd formal observation of the Candidate should send the formal lesson plan at candidate teaching a December math least 24 hours before the lesson. unit lesson February 3 rd formal observation of the Candidate should send the formal lesson plan at candidate teaching a whole group least 24 hours before the lesson. lesson (not math) April 4 th and 5 th formal observations of the Both observations should be during the solo.
-At candidate teaching lesson least one of which must be of a literacy lesson.
+Month Type of observation What the supervisor should know September Informal observation of candidate interacting with students Secondary purpose is to meet the mentor and building principal and complete the "Off to a Good Start" check list.
+October 1 st formal observation of the candidate conducting a classroom routine Appropriate routines to observe include read- aloud, transition, morning meeting, etc. Candidate should send a short description ahead of time.
+December 2 nd formal observation of the candidate teaching a December math unit lesson Candidate should send the formal lesson plan at least 24 hours before the lesson.
+February 3 rd formal observation of the candidate teaching a whole group lesson (not math) Candidate should send the formal lesson plan at least 24 hours before the lesson.
+April 4 th and 5 th formal observations of the candidate teaching lesson Both observations should be during the solo.
+At least one of which must be of a literacy lesson.
 The other should be in a content area not yet observed.
-Candidate should send the formal lesson plan at least 24 hours before the lesson.
-May 6 th formal observation of the Candidate should send the formal lesson plan at candidate teaching a lesson least 24 hours before the lesson is to be observed.
+Candidate should send the formal lesson plan at least 24 hours before the lesson. Мау 6 th formal observation of the candidate teaching a lesson Candidate should send the formal lesson plan at least 24 hours before the lesson is to be observed.